lemieux-lab/bidra_robustness/README.md

 # BiDRA Robustness Demonstration
 Code for the evaluation of bidra robustness and application to discrepancies analysis.

-We are using three large scale datasets (gCSI, CTRPv2 and GRAY) that are stored on lab servers.
+## Access data
+Used datasets: Gray (public), gCSI (public), CTRPv2 (public) and IRIC (in-house).

+The data from the three public datasets are access through PharmacoGX, using the `output_[nameOfDataset]_curves.ipynb`.
+Additional relevant files are also downloaded.
+An anonymized version of the IRIC dataset is made available.

 ## Do compounds characterization
 To predict estimates with standard Marquardt-Levenberg: `julia curveFit.jl`.
 The inference is for the experiments of all three experiments.
 The results are stored on the server.